Our People: Naila Safarali has been added to your bookmarks.

 Naila Safarali, Talent Director

-When I was offered the Talent Director position at Deloitte CIS, I did not think long.
+When I was offered the Talent Director position at Deloitte CIS several months ago, I did not think long.
 By that time I had worked for two years in the fi rm's Kiev office leading the HR department, I knew the fi rm well, and, most importantly, it had always been a lot of fun working at Deloitte.

 I must admit that my path to directorship was not a short one.
 Before joining Deloitte, I had worked in personnel positions in various industries for about 10 years, including four years with the multinational BP as a personnel counselor on special projects.
 While working at BP, I received a human resources management degree from Nottingham Trent University.
 I had realised it was important to get specialist education, although I had felt quite confi dent working in the oil industry with my diploma from the Azerbaijan Technical University.

 It is diffi cult to defi ne the elements of success, but I am absolutely confi dent that obtaining a proper education is the fi rst step on the challenging path up the career ladder.
 By carefully selecting the right school and specialisation, one can get the "lift" that helps them to gain the necessary advantage in the challenging race for a leading position in a good firm.

 My personal experience also tells me that continuous self-development is the competitive advantage which sets real professionals apart from the rest.
 People should never stop trying to better themselves, and it’s important to keep informed about developments in both the industry and your profession.
 For instance, subscriptions to specialised journals are very helpful to me; they are an excellent way to keep "toned up" professionally.